L-Hyeon/L-Hyeon.github.io/_featured_categories/CS.md

 layout: list

 # The title of the tag's page.
-title: Computer Structure
+title: CS

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: Computer_Structure
+slug: CS

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  컴퓨터 구조론
+  Computer Science

 # (Optional) You can disable grouping posts by date.
 # no_groups: true